ehsanSh21/Clique-Bait/README.md

 #### Campaigns Analysis:

-In this part firstaval i did cleaning on clique_bait.campaign_identifier table because it is not normalized!
+In this part first of all i did cleaning on clique_bait.campaign_identifier table because it is not normalized!

 1NF normalization: a single cell must not hold more than one value (atomicity)